oppia/creator-documentation/docs/admins/guide.rst

 Questions for skill practice can either be created directly by Topic Managers and Admins or suggested from contributors to Oppia.
 When creating questions, ensure that:

- * All misconceptions attached to the skill have been addressed in the answer groups,
+ * All misconceptions attached to the skill have been addressed in the answer groups.
- * Questions include hints and solutions, and
+ * Questions include hints and solutions.
+ * Questions are varied and there is no visible pattern among them like the answer always being option 'a', for example.
+ * There are more questions for harder skills.
+ * Questions are as challenging and complex as they need to be if preceded by sufficient explanation.
  * At least one of the answer groups is marked as correct.
+ * Questions are framed with simplicity and brevity—sticking closely with the skill being taught and not getting lost in the story details.

 Developing a Story Outline
 ---------------------------